 - Mount Everest – The highest point on earth

 Mount Everest is a spectacle that is also situated in the beautiful country of Nepal.
 Getting the chance to view the highest point is in itself a feat.
-This is why the presence of Mount Everest is one of the 10 reasons you must visit Nepal in 2018.
-Standing above 8850m over sea level, Everest is the highest point on Nepal.
+This is why the presence of Mount Everest is one of the 10 reasons you must visit Nepal in 2020.
+Standing above 8850m over sea level, Everest is the highest point in Nepal.
 Scaling this peak has been considered to be one of the most significant achievements of mountaineering.
 It was scaled first by Tenzing Norgay Sherpa and Edmund Hillary.

 Even if you are not a mountaineer, trekking to the Everest region in Nepal is a beautiful experience that is undoubtedly set to remain embedded in minds throughout many years.
 Everest region holds other mountainous peaks like Nuptse, Lhotse, Ama Dablam, etc. all of which call for a perfect trekking destination offering views of these snow-clad mountain peaks.

 Related: 15 Best Natural Beauty of Nepal

 - The land of rivers – More than 6000 rivers flow in Nepal

 Nepal is the country with the second most abundant water resources.
 It is the land of rivers that flow down from the abundance of mountains that the country holds.
 Nepal has over 6000 roaring rivers that flow through it.
 A land filled with water resources all around, this is another one of the 10 reasons why you must visit Nepal in 2020.
 An abundance of rivers means personal views and adventure activities.